Add, Drop and Withdrawal

 Instructors cannot drop or withdraw students from courses, even if the student has never attended the course.
 It is the student's responsibility to notify the Student Records Office of any changes in their schedule.

 The withdrawal period is from the third week of the term through the tenth week of the term.
-During this time period, a student may withdraw from a course in Workday, or by visiting the Student Records Office on either campus.
+During this time period, a student may withdraw from a course in Workday, or by visiting the Student Services Office on campus.

 The grade of W will be assigned to the withdrawn course(s) on the student's transcript , and the student will not receive a tuition refund.